MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Register Image_

+Image registration is fast, but be sure to wait until it completes before beginning the next step.

 1. Next we create a new virtual machine from the image we just copied from VM Depot and registered.
 Click **New** -> **Compute** -> **Virtual Machine** -> **From Gallery** to create a new Virtual Machine.
 This time we choose **My Image** and you will see an image called *Azure-Data-Analysis* there.

 	![Create VM from My Images](images/vm-linux-create-vm-my-images.png)